dlparker/mic_example/README.md

 # Update

 I adapted the remote (TCP) version of the program to make a new one that uses the AsyncTCP library.
 After a couple hundred test cycles, I have never seen the skipped read problem.
 This seems to verify that the regular TCP send method can get into a blocking state where it hogs the processor so long you miss microphone reads long enough for DMA overwrite.

+# Update 2

+I added a new version that uses regular TCP operations instead of AsyncTCP, but that makes a number of changes that I have found helpful for getting reliable remote recording.
+The details are in the README for the new version, called remote_task